vegaprotocol/specs/non-protocol-specs/0003-limited-network-life.md

 - All asset definitions.
 Insurance pool balance from the markets will be summed up per asset and balance per asset stored.
 - On chain treasury balances.
 - Balances for all parties per asset: sum of general, margin and LP bond accounts.
+- Withdrawal transaction bundles for all bridged chains for all ongoing withdrawals (parties with non-zere "signed-for-withdrawal" balances)
 - `chain_end_of_life_date`
+When a checkpoint is created, each validator should calculate its hash and submit this is a transaction to the chain(*).

+When to create a checkpoint:
+- if `current_time - time_elapsed_between_checkpoints > time_of_last_checkpoint`
+- if there was withdrawal
+- and if there was a deposit

 Information we explicitly don't try to checkpoint:
 - Positions
 - Balances in the "signed for withdrawal" account.

-When a checkpoint is created, each validator should calculate its has and submit this is a transaction to the chain(*).
 The checkpoint file should either be human-readable OR there should be a command line tool to convert into human readable form.

 (*) This is so that non-validating parties can trust the hash being restored represnts truly the balances.